Bet Sizing Strategy: 8 Rules to Help You Choose the Perfect Bet Size

 The size of our check-raise in this spot should always be large (at least 2x pot) because we are representing a polarized range.

-We can then overbet lead with our medium-to-strong hands, which this prevents our opponent from freely checking back on the river.
+We can then overbet lead with our medium-to-strong hands, which prevents our opponent from checking back for free on the river.

 Rule #7: Bet at least 66% pot on the turn when firing the second continuation bet